 Child restraint systems are the most effective way to protect young children involved in motor vehicle crashes.
-The National Highway Traffic Safety Administration (NHTSA), in the United States of America (USA), estimates that these systems, when properly used, reduce the chance of death in a motor vehicle crash by 71 percent.
+The National Highway Traffic Safety Administration (NHTSA), in the United States of America, estimates that these systems, when properly used, reduce the chance of death in a motor vehicle crash by 71 per cent.
 However, in order for these benefits to be achieved, child restraints must be installed and used properly.
 A study sponsored by NHTSA found that nearly 80 percent of child restraints were improperly installed or used.
-Every year, in the USA, an average of 230 children aged 0-6 are killed, and nearly 66,000 are injured in motor vehicle crashes while sitting in child restraints.
-An estimated 68 deaths and 874 nonfatal injuries could have been prevented if misuse of child restraints were eliminated.
+Every year, in the United States of America, an average of 230 children aged 0-6 are killed, and nearly 66,000 are injured in motor vehicle crashes while sitting in child restraints.
+An estimated 68 deaths and 874 non-fatal injuries could have been prevented if misuse of child restraints were eliminated.